GGgRain/Unreal-Volt/README.md

 #### Finding Volt Interface For Slate

-You can find corresponding ```IVoltInterface``` for specific slate with ```VOLT_FIND_OR_ASSIGN_INTERFACE_FOR( SlateWeakPtr )``` macro.
+You can find the corresponding ```IVoltInterface``` for a specific slate with ```VOLT_FIND_OR_ASSIGN_INTERFACE_FOR( SlateWeakPtr )``` macro.

-Querying uses hash table internally - guaranteed to provide O(1) time efficiency (at good condition) - you can spam it as you want.
+Querying uses a hash table internally - guaranteed to provide O(1) time efficiency (at good condition) - you can spam it as you want.
 Don't be shy!

 For native slate types, It will return ```UVoltProxy``` object that wraps the provided slate as a return.

 > [!TIP]
-> Volt internally use ```IVoltInterface``` as the unit of the object that can be animated with Volt system, that must provide ```UVoltVariableCollection``` instance that contains all the animated variables that are used to animate the slate, and also the TargetSlate that the interface will animate.
+> Volt internally uses ```IVoltInterface``` as the unit of the object that can be animated with Volt system, which must provide ```UVoltVariableCollection``` instance that contains all the animated variables that are used to animate the slate, and also the TargetSlate that the interface will animate.
 > But for most cases, Slates aren't directly inherited from ```IVoltInterface```, so we wrap the slate with a proxy object called ```UVoltProxy``` that inherits ```IVoltInterface``` instead of that slate.
 >
-> This is why it returns ```UVoltProxy``` instead, and this is why the system can take any type of slates with no difficulty.
+> This is why it returns ```UVoltProxy``` instead, and this is why the system can take any type of slate with no difficulty.
 It's not a black magic!
 >